Aviation Safety Culture Is Not a Concept

 Answers to questions like these clearly demonstrate the attitude for continuous improvement through the detection of new “leading” hazards and recognition of existing early signs.
 In mature safety programs, expect early detection to happen often, and the creation of new leading indicator controls to happen regularly.

 Final Thoughts on Mature Aviation Safety Cultures

 Mature safety cultures don't happen overnight.
 A lot of sincere work, coaching, mentoring, and sometimes hand-holding is involved.
 There has to be trust in the system.

 It is a lot harder to rebuild a safety culture after employees have experienced retribution from managers.
-There are upper-level managers out there that are telling employees not to report safety concerns.
+There are upper-level managers out there who are telling employees not to report safety concerns.
 "You are just creating busywork," would be their justification.
 These managers would rather treat safety concerns informally.

 When safety concerns are handled informally, or when close calls are not reported, the SMS does not have a fair chance to improve safety and reduce losses.
 The SMS is implemented to stop the accident.
 When managers discount the value of close calls being submitted as safety reports, the risk management processes fail.
 These close calls are "practice" issues to beef up your risk controls.
 Take advantage of close calls and encourage employees to report.